gdanezis/refreerank/README.md

 ### Results

 The following table summarizes the _Peer Rank_ and _Peer Score_ of the top-75 UK Computer Science departments.
 We also compare the Peer Rank with the REF Output rank, and provide the difference in ranks.
 We observe some departments are not majorly re-ranked, while others see their position change significantly.
-As a reminder, Peer Rank and Score are computed using the submissions alone (see above), and none of the judgments and outcomes of the peer-review.
+As a reminder, Peer Rank and Score are computed using the submissions alone (see above) -- we do not use the judgments and outcomes of the peer-review.

 Peer Rank (Score)   | REF Rank (Diff.)   | Computer Science Department
 -------- | ---------- | ----------------------------------------------